 Inserting a sequence

-The next thing we need to do is inserting a sequence into our practice_trials loop.
+The next thing we need to do is insert a sequence into our practice_trials loop.
 Here we will add our fixation cross, flanker stimuli, and so on.
-Basically, things that are put into the sequence item are run in the order they appear.
+Things that are put into the sequence item are run in the order they appear.
 To add the sequence item, drag and drop the item to the practice trials loop:

-After we have created our sequence item we can rename it to “practice_seq” and insert a sketchpad.
-Each trial is, namely, gong to start with the presentation of the fixation dot followed by the flanker stimuli.
-A sketchpad is inserted in a similar way as the sequence item.
-That is, we drag the sketchpad object and drop it into the practice sequence.
-When we have our first sketchpad, we rename it fixation, and put the duration to 2000ms:
+After we have created our sequence item, we can rename it to “practice_seq” and insert a sketchpad.
+Each trial is, namely, going to start with the presentation of the fixation dot followed by the flanker stimuli.
+A sketchpad is inserted similarly to the sequence item.
+We drag the sketchpad object and drop it into the practice sequence.
+When we have our first sketchpad, we renamed it fixation and put the duration to 2000ms:

-Next, we are going to draw the fixation dot in the middle of the sketchpad item.
-It is quite easy, just select the icon looking like a crosshair and click in the middle of the black screen with a green grid:
+Next, we will draw the fixation dot in the middle of the sketchpad item.
+It is quite easy; select the icon looking like a crosshair and click in the middle of the black screen with a green grid:

-The last thing we do before we we create our experiment trials is to add a sketchpad after the practice loop and name it “end_practice”.
-In this sketchpad we add a textline object with the text: “That was the practice trials.
+The last thing we do before we create our experiment trials is to add a sketchpad after the practice loop and name it “end_practice”.
+In this sketchpad, we add a textline object with the text: “That was the practice trials.
 Press ANY key to start the actual test.”

 Creating the test trials

-In the Flanker task we are going to collect responses, of course.
+In the Flanker task, we will collect responses, of course.
 We now need to add a response device.
-As with all objects in OpenSesame, we can find the keyboard object to the left, in the menu.
-We just drag and drop it under the target_1 sketchpad.
-Here we just add 1200 to Timeout because we want a response window with the duration of 1200ms.
+As with all objects in OpenSesame, we can find the keyboard object to the left on the menu.
+We drag and drop it under the target_1 sketchpad.
+Here we add 1200 to Timeout because we want a response window with a duration of 1200ms.
 That we named one column “correct_response” means that we don’t have to add that to our keyboard:

-Because we want to have some data recorded (i.e., correct responses and response time) the last thing we will add to the experiment is a logger.
-In this object we just leave it so that it logs everything but we could, if we would like, just tell OpenSesame wich different items we want to record.
+Because we want to have some data recorded (i.e., correct responses and response time), the last thing we will add to the experiment is a logger.
+In this object, we just leave it so it logs everything, but we could, if we would like, just tell OpenSesame which items we want to record.

 We also want to tell the subjects that the task has ended, so we add a final item to the test: the end screen.
-This will, again, be a sketchpad with the name “end_screen” and the text: “That was the test.
+Again, this will be a sketchpad with the name “end_screen” and the text: “That was the test.
 Thank you for participating!”